top of page

 Using resin chemistry and quantitative analysis to uncover the identity of a mystery salt through an environmental forensics approach.

-This experiment, completed as part of Environmental Laboratory II (ENV4005L), applied ion-exchange chemistry and acid–base titration to determine the molecular weight and identity of an unknown salt.
-Using a cation-exchange resin (Amberlite IR-120 H⁺), our group isolated the salt’s cation, generated an acidic eluate, and quantified it with standardized NaOH.
+This experiment applied ion-exchange chemistry and analytical titration to estimate the molecular weight and identity of an unknown ionic compound.
+Using a cation-exchange resin (Amberlite IR-120, H⁺ form), the unknown salt’s cation was exchanged for hydrogen ions, producing an acidic eluate that was quantified through standardized NaOH titration.

-By converting the titration results into moles of exchanged ions, we calculated an experimental molecular weight of 93.23 ± 0.72 g/mol, most consistent with potassium nitrate (KNO₃).
+By converting titration results into moles of exchanged ions, we calculated an experimental molecular weight of 93.23 ± 0.72 g/mol, most consistent with potassium nitrate (KNO₃).
+The experiment emphasized chemical diagnostics under uncertainty, rather than exact compound identification.

 Ion-exchange resins are routinely used in: